Image of a quantum-corrected black hole without Cauchy horizons illuminated by a static thin accretion disk: Image of the quantum-corrected BH

-where the function $u(\varphi,b)$ is obtained by solving the photon orbital equation~\eqref{u_orbit_equation}.
-The behavior of the transfer functions $r_m(b)$ for the Schwarzschild BH is shown in Fig.~\ref{fig:Model3_transfer_functions_(ζ=0)}.
+Figure~\ref{fig:transfer_functions} shows the first three transfer functions $r_m(b)$ for the Schwarzschild BH and QCBH.
+On one hand, the first three transfer functions $r_m(b)$ for the Schwarzschild BH and QCBH share some common characteristics.
 For $m=1$, the rate of change ${\rm d}r_{1}/{\rm d}b$ is very close to 1.
-This term mainly produces the direct image of the accretion disk.
-It essentially reflects the redshift effect on the source profile distribution $I_{\rm em}(r)$.
-For $m = 2$, ${\rm d}r_{2}/{\rm d}b$ increases rapidly.
+This term mainly produces the direct image of the accretion disk, essentially reflecting the redshift effect on the source profile distribution $I_{\rm em}(r)$.
+For $m=2$, ${\rm d}r_{2}/{\rm d}b$ increases rapidly.
 It corresponds to light rays that intersect the accretion disk of the BH at most twice (lensed ring).
-These rays form a highly demagnified and weak image.
-The image is confined to a much narrower range of $b$ compared to the direct image.
-For $m = 3$, ${\rm d}r_{3}/{\rm d}b$ increases very quickly.
+These rays form a highly demagnified and faint image, confined to a much narrower range of $b$ compared to the direct image.
+For $m=3$, ${\rm d}r_{3}/{\rm d}b$ increases very quickly.
 It corresponds to light rays that intersect the accretion disk of the BH three times (photon ring).
 These rays form an extremely demagnified image confined to a very narrow range of $b$.
-The images produced by higher-order ($m > 3$) transfer functions are negligible due to their excessive demagnification~\cite{Gralla:2019xty}.
+Due to excessive demagnification, the images produced by higher-order transfer functions ($m > 3$) are negligible~\cite{Gralla:2019xty}.
+On the other hand, the transfer function graphs shift rightward and upward as the quantum parameter increases.

-Moreover, Fig.~\ref{fig:transfer_functions} shows the transfer function images for the quantum-corrected BH with different values of $\zeta/M$.
-Besides possessing some of the aforementioned similarities with the Schwarzschild case, we find that a large $\zeta/M$ significantly decreases the slope at the left end of the first transfer function.
-For the second transfer function, a similar behavior occurs at its left end, though this phenomenon is challenging to observe directly from Fig.~\ref{fig:transfer_functions}.
-To clearly demonstrate this phenomenon, we present the slope image of the second transfer function in Fig.~\ref{fig:Model3_slope_second_order_transfer_function}.
-The variation in the slope at the left end of the third transfer function is similar to that on the second transfer function.

-To generate specific images, the emission intensity $I_{\rm em}(r)$ from the disk should be specified.
-In the present paper, we consider the following three emission models~\cite{Wang:2022yvi,Gralla:2019xty}: \begin{itemize} \item Model-I: Emission peaks at the $r_{\rm isco}$ and decays rapidly outward: